Rachel Harris: One Woman Over the Line

 Storytellers – Diane Matthews, Senfuab Stoney

-“We express our deepest gratitude to the following sponsors, whose generosity has made a significant impact on our organization.”
+“We express our deepest gratitude to the following organizations whose generosity has made a significant impact and advanced our mission in lasting ways.”

 Greater Philadelphia Cultural Alliance